Can Guinea Pigs Eat Cabbage (How Much is Safe?)

 Can Guinea Pigs Eat Savoy Cabbage?

 Guinea pigs can safely eat savoy cabbage, along with the other cabbage varieties.
 Savoy cabbage is easily distinguished by its wrinkly leaves and mild flavor.
 Some guinea pigs may prefer this variety over others due to the taste.
 Savoy cabbage contains less Vitamin C and calcium than green and red cabbage.
 However, it is still a reasonable source of Vitamin C and other nutrients.

 Can Guinea Pigs Eat Chinese Cabbage?

-Chinese cabbage is not poisonous to guinea pigs.
-However, it is almost 2.5 times as high in calcium compared to other common varieties.
+Chinese cabbage is safe to feed guinea pigs, but it is not the best choice for them.
+Chinese cabbage is almost 2.5 times as high in calcium compared to other common varieties.
 The Vitamin C content is similar to red cabbage, which is significantly lower in calcium.

 For this reason, it’s best to limit the feeding of Chinese cabbage and stick to other types of cabbage for your guinea pigs.
 If you feed Chinese cabbage to your piggy, limit the quantity to small amounts once a week or less.

 Can Baby Guinea Pigs Eat Cabbage?